Viaje a Calcuta, India (2024)

 ES

 "El valor de hacer" es el título del proyecto que invita a reflexionar sobre la dignidad intrínseca del trabajo, entendido como toda acción que sostiene, transforma o mejora la vida en común.
-En una sociedad que suele medir el valor por el resultado, la eficiencia o el beneficio económico, este proyecto propone detenerse en el acto mismo de hacer: en el gesto cotidiano, en el esfuerzo anónimo, en el trabajo manual y corporal que muchas veces pasa desapercibido.
+En una sociedad que suele medir el valor por el resultado, la eficiencia o el beneficio económico, este proyecto propone detenerse en el acto mismo de hacer: en el gesto cotidiano, en el esfuerzo anónimo, en el trabajo manual y corporal que tantas veces pasa desapercibido.

 EN